RSL International Writers

 Celebrating the power of literature to transcend borders and bring people together

-To mark its 200th birthday, the Royal Society of Literature is launching RSL International Writers.
+To mark its 200th birthday, the Royal Society of Literature launched RSL International Writers.
 The programme – a new lifetime literary honour – will recognise the contribution of writers from across the globe to literature in English, and the power of literature to transcend borders.
 At a time of rising nationalism, RSL International Writers celebrates the many ways in which literature can shape a future world.

 While the RSL is the UK’s charity for the advancement of literature, we recognise and seek to celebrate the power of literature to bring us together, beyond borders and across cultures.